First order Mean Field Games on networks: Deterministic optimal control on networks

-\paragraph{Main result.} We can now establish the main result of this section, namely that the value function is a viscosity solution to the HJ problem. \begin{theorem} Assume [H0] and [H1].
-Then, the value function~$u$ defined in~\eqref{eq:4} is a solution to problem~\eqref{HJ}. \end{theorem} \begin{proof} We shall borrow some arguments of the proof of~\cite[Theorem 6.4]{IM}.
-Clearly, by standard theory on viscosity solutions, it suffices to prove that~$u$ is a supersolution and a subsolution on the junction~$O$.
+\begin{theorem} Under assumptions [H0] and [H1], the value function $u$ defined in~\eqref{eq:4} is a viscosity solution of \eqref{HJ} in $\cG\times (0,T)$.
+Moreover, for all $x\in \cG$, $t\mapsto u(x,t)$ is continuous in $ [0,T]$ and $u(x,T)=g(x)$. \end{theorem} \begin{proof} We borrow some arguments from the proof of~\cite[Theorem 6.4]{IM}.
+Clearly, the standard theory on viscosity solutions can be applied in $\cG\setminus \{O\}$, so it suffices to focus on the origin $O$.